wsrn829/SwiftHire/README.md

 - FlatList:
   - Like ul
   - Used to create a scrollable list of items
+  - FlatList for long list, map for short list
 - SectionList:
   - Like ul with nested lists
   - Used to create a scrollable list of items with sections
 - Modal:
   - Like div with {position: fixed}
   - Used to create a modal window that appears on top of the current screen
+- ActivityIndicator:
+  - Show a spinner or loading indicator
+- SafeAreaView:
+  - Provides a safe zone to render your app's content without being covered by your device's hardware (notch/home indicator/status bar)

 <br />